 Between the farm, house and garden, David has myriad other projects keeping him busy when not needed at the factory: stone and tiling work creating a courtyard, furniture-making, handcrafting doors for the house, boat-building, an impressive pizza and bread oven, fences and gates, and right now is building a pool for the whole family to enjoy.

 Growing up on the beaches of Milford and Takapuna, David has always loved boating, and still enjoys sailing in his small wooden boats (when he finds the time!).
 Leaving Auckland behind as a young man, David first built himself a shack on the cliffs overlooking the Ngunguru estuary (20 minutes outside Whangarei) in the early 1970s: very much off-grid and primitive – no electricity, no plumbing, and just an open fire to cook on.
 Boundlessly creative, he also paints and in recent years has found joy in playing music: singing and songwriting.
-David is grateful of the full and busy life God has granted him.
+David is grateful for the full and busy life God has granted him.

 Penelope works alongside David with all their farm projects; keeps a house cow and cart horse; loathes plastic and supermarkets (and cellphones, and computers, and televisions, and cars, and- actually, it seems to be only begrudgingly that she uses any modern technology at all.
 She could have been Amish!); and feels blessed that all her children (and nearly all sixteen grandchildren) live in and around her home town.
 Her youngest daughter, Grace, lives with her husband and young family in a little cottage on the same property that is home to the original Homewood Companion model.
 You can see Grace cooking alongside Janie on this first Companion in our YouTube video, and she runs an Instagram page called ‘The Old Way’ that regularly showcases life on the Homewood Farm.
-Penelope loves getting to help out with their small children, and shares in a love of horses with Grace.
+Penelope loves getting to help out with their small children, and shares in a love of horses with Grace; particularly Western riding and natural horsemanship.

 Highly musical, Penelope has sung her whole life (she’s who you hear singing and playing in our videos), recorded gospel music with her twin sister, plays for her church and still teaches violin.
 Penelope and David play folk music with two of their daughters, Grace and Hannah, in a group they call ‘Kinfolk’, and often host a country/folk evening out of their home.
 Penelope now gets to teach singing to many of her young granddaughters (including Zak and Janie’s older three!).